rcortx/handwritten-digit-extraction/README.md

 There's a lot of scope for improvement in terms of:

 #### - Improving this Architecture:
-1. better classifier model like CNNs
+1. Better classifier model like CNNs
-2. augmenting data to increase classification accuracy
+2. Augmenting data to increase classification accuracy
 3. MNIST pretrained models deep learning (transfer learning)
-4. adding two new output classes: digit-boundary class and double-digit class and generating training data for both
+4. Adding two new output classes: digit-boundary class and double-digit class and generating training data for both
-5. adding dual digit detection classes to detect conjoined digits i.e. (00) and generating data by merging two individual digits
+5. Adding dual digit detection classes to detect conjoined digits i.e. (00) and generating data by merging two individual digits
-6. improving Bounding box clustering by leveraging the engineered features with a clustering algorithm like DBSCAN, agglomerative
+6. Improving Bounding box clustering by leveraging the engineered features with a clustering algorithm like DBSCAN, agglomerative
 7. Using trained classifier to generate digit boundary scores (on areas of low threshold probabilities)
 8. Merge and Split routines can be improved by tuning thresholds further or adding more filters